fgmart/fgmart.github.io/_projects/ai-tools-for-k12.md

  "/assets/img/aitools/aicheftrainer-hero.png"}}){:style="height:150px"}

-AI Chef Trainer was developed by was developed by UTSA Ph.D. candidate Saniya Vahedian Movahed.
+AI Chef Trainer was developed by UTSA Ph.D. candidate Saniya Vahedian Movahed in Spring 2024.
 Its goal is to introduce students to key ideas in machine learning via the engaging task of recipe recommendation.
 Students select ingredients to see what recipes are predicted by the AI Chef; then they enter their own recipes (retraining the AI) and then test to see how their recipes can then be